 How To Become Cutting-Edge by Using Vionlabs Emotional Fingerprint API To Measure Sound

-So in times where more streaming services are launched than ever, how can understanding sound be utilized to help OTT providers stand out, become cutting-edge, and reduce churn?
+So in times when more streaming services are launched than ever, how can understanding sound be utilized to help OTT providers stand out, become cutting-edge, and reduce churn?

 The problem with today’s content data is that it is not detailed enough.
 It simply fails to detect the nuances necessary in order to give good content recommendations.
 While it makes sense that the metadata for I, Tonya (Gillespie, 2017), a black comedy about figure skater Tonya Harding and the event that ended her career, and Blades of Glory (Gordon, 2007), the sports buddy comedy where Will Ferrell and Jon Heder decide to become an all-male figure skating duo, would be similar, the two films might not attract the same audiences.
 But, when using metadata, they would most likely be linked to each other.